dret/webconcepts/concepts/media-type/application/jose+json.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/media-type/application/jose+json"
 title:         "Media Type: application/jose+json"
+concept-name:  Media Type
+concept-value: application/jose+json
 description: "The \"application/jose+json\" media type can be used to indicate that the content is a JWS or JWE using the JWS JSON Serialization or the JWE JSON Serialization."
 ---